Everything You Need To Know About Using A Virtual Terminal For Credit Card Processing

 There isn’t a single best provider to choose from when looking for a virtual terminal.
 With each provider’s virtual terminal being nearly identical in available feature-sets, your best bet is to choose the provider that’s the best overall fit for your business.
 Processing rates, account fees, contract terms, and customer support will be more important in the long run.
 That said, Square and CDGcommerce are your best choices if you’re running a low-volume or seasonal business.
-Larger businesses will benefit from the membership pricing model offered by providers such as Fattmerchant and Payment Depot.
+Larger businesses will benefit from the membership pricing model offered by providers such as Stax and Payment Depot.
 Finally, if you’re high-risk, Durango Merchant Services is one of the best providers we’ve found that specializes in serving the high-risk business community.

 For more information about credit card processing and companies we recommend (and why), check out our post The Best Small Business Credit Card Payment Processing Companies.

 In Summary: The 5 Best Virtual Terminal Solutions For Small Business

 - Square: Best for low-volume or seasonal businesses.

 - Stax by Fattmerchant: Best for high-volume merchants.

 - Durango Merchant Services: Best for high-risk merchants.